noguhiro2002/Automated-Paper-Summary-Bot/README.md

 ## English
 # Automated Paper Search/Summarize Bot
-This Python script utilizes the Bio.Entrez library, OpenAI's GPT-4-turbo model, and the ArXiv API to automatically search and retrieve academic papers from PubMed, BioRxiv, ChemRxiv, and ArXiv.
+This Python script utilizes the Bio.Entrez library, OpenAI's GPT-4o mini model, and the ArXiv API to automatically search and retrieve academic papers from PubMed, BioRxiv, ChemRxiv, and ArXiv.
 It generates about ten representative keywords from their abstracts and shares these keywords along with the paper details (title with link, authors, source, link, etc.) to Microsoft Teams, Slack, LINE, and Discord.

 ## Features
 - Automatically searches for academic papers from PubMed, BioRxiv, ChemRxiv, and ArXiv based on specific search terms.